Arshile Gorky: Legacy

 Arshile Gorky.
 The Liver is the Cock's Comb (1944), oil on canvas, 73+1/4 × 98 in, Albright–Knox Art Gallery, Buffalo, New York.
 The painting represents the peak of Gorky's achievement and his individual style, after he had emerged from the influence of Cézanne and Picasso.

-Gorky's contributions to American and world art are difficult to overestimate.
-His work as lyrical abstraction was a "new language.
-He "lit the way for two generations of American artists".
-The painterly spontaneity of mature works like The Liver is the Cock's Comb (1944), One Year the Milkweed (1944), and The Betrothal II (1947) immediately prefigured Abstract expressionism, and leaders in the New York School have acknowledged Gorky's considerable influence.
+Gorky's lyrical abstraction was a "new language" which "lit the way for two generations of American artists".
+The painterly spontaneity of mature works like The Liver is the Cock's Comb (1944), One Year the Milkweed (1944), and The Betrothal II (1947) immediately prefigured abstract expressionism, and leaders in the New York School acknowledged Gorky's considerable influence.
 Gorky had a distinct, signature style and was known for his draftsmanship.
 He used twisted but elegant lines to bring in 'biomorphic' forms in his abstract paintings along with an overlay of colours to create a complex landscape of lines and colours on the canvas.

 His oeuvre synthesizes Surrealism and the sensuous color and painterliness of the School of Paris with his own highly personal formal vocabulary.
-His paintings and drawings hang in every major American museum including the National Gallery of Art, the Museum of Modern Art, the Art Institute of Chicago, the Metropolitan, Jordan Schnitzer Museum of Art in Eugene, and the Whitney Museum of American Art in New York (which maintains the Gorky Archive), and in many worldwide, including the Tate in London.
+His paintings and drawings are held by museums in the United States including the National Gallery of Art, the Museum of Modern Art, the Art Institute of Chicago, the Metropolitan Museum of Art, the Jordan Schnitzer Museum of Art in Eugene, Oregon, and the Whitney Museum, and in many worldwide, including the Tate in London.

 A selection of Gorky's letters were translated and published by Karlen Mooradian in Arshile Gorky Adoian and The Many Worlds of Arshile Gorky in 1980.
 Matthew Spender (1999) and Nouritza Matossian (2000) concluded from their research that the translations of Gorky's letters to his younger sister, Vartoosh, published by her son, Mooradian, had been embellished and some of these letters were fabricated by Mooradian.
 The most accurate translations of Gorky's letters to family and friends were published at Goats on the Roof: A Life in Letters and Documents (2009), edited by Spender with translations by Father Krikor Maksoudian.

 Fifteen of Gorky's paintings and drawings were destroyed in the crash of American Airlines Flight 1 in 1962.

 In June 2005, the family of the artist established the Arshile Gorky Foundation, a not-for-profit corporation formed to further the public's appreciation and understanding of the life and artistic achievements of Gorky.
 The foundation is working on a catalogue raisonné of the artist's entire body of work.
 In October 2009, the foundation relaunched its website to provide accurate information on the artist, including a biography, bibliography, exhibition history, and list of archival sources.